bhalash/triangutron/README.md

 The two problems require the triangle be reduced to a single maximum value in an efficient manner.
 This code does so by reducing the triangle from the last row to the first, increasing the max value as it ascends.

-If you ever get bored, you can also generate your own triangles of arbitrary-side.
+If you ever get bored, you can also generate your own triangles of arbitrary-size.
+A 100-row triangle?
+Psh!
+What about 5000 rows?

 ## Installation